-Then learn about each planet one at a time with ready to read fact cards and planet fact sheets.
+Children learn about each planet one at a time with ready to read fact cards and planet fact sheets.

 They use Oreos to learn about the phases of the moon.

-Children run a simple experiment to see whether Earth has more water or land.
+And they run a simple experiment to see whether Earth has more water or land.

-And they complete an in-depth space book exploring the sun, moon and planets.
+Then kids complete an in-depth space book exploring the sun, moon and planets.

 Older kids can work on it independently while younger kiddos can complete it as a class.

-Astronauts in training work on AB, ABB and ABC patterns.
+They work on AB, ABB and ABC patterns.

 And then children work on 2-dimensional AND 3-dimensional shapes with a couple of motivating games.